mirror/dd-wrt/src/router/opennds/docs/source/fas.rst

 Changing faskey
 ***************

-The value of option faskey should of course be changed, but must also be pre-shared with FAS by editing the example or your own script to match the new value.
+The value of option faskey should of course be changed, but must also be pre-shared with FAS by editing the example or your own script to match the value set or changed in the openNDS config.